 - Individual counseling.

-- Family counseling.
+- o Family counseling.

 - Group counseling.

 - Educational support services.

-- Case management A CHP+ case manager can help you:
+- Care management A CHP+ case manager can help you:

 - Get the right care from doctors, providers, schools, and other programs.

-- Help you find resources (such as food, clothing, and housing).
+- o Help you find resources (such as food, clothing, and housing).